kairosity/mp4-lionize/README.md

 2. Use my credit card to pay for my items.
 3. Be confident in the knowledge that my payment is being handled securely.
 4. View the VAT added to both the individual products and the total cost before paying.
+5. Have my personal details such as name, email, phone number & address saved to my profile and automatically populate the checkout form.
-5. See confirmation of my order after completing the checkout process.
+6. See confirmation of my order after completing the checkout process.
+7. Receive an email confirming my order after completing the checkout process.
-6. Have the VAT reflected on the order confirmation.
+8. Have the VAT reflected on the order confirmation.
-7. Navigate to my order history page and easily see a list of past orders processed with all associated information clearly outlined.
+9. Navigate to my order history page and easily see a list of past orders processed with all associated information clearly outlined.
-8. Have my personal details such as name, email, phone number & address saved to my profile and automatically populate the checkout form.

 ## Persona Based User Stories